 Seemingly inspired by Michael Apted, Steve James then went on to produce and direct a documentary series named America to Me (2016), which followed the lives of various American students across many grades over the course of an academic year.

 With an approval rating of 100% on Rotten Tomatoes, it's clear that James's talent for documentary filmmaking hasn't waned.

 5. Agnés Varda (Cleo From 5 to 7)

 Martin Scorsese once called Agnés Varda a "God of cinema."
 While his assertion alone would be enough to land her on this list, it's her decades of documentary work that earns her the number five spot.

 An inspirational artist of cinema, much of Agnés Varda's style as a documentary filmmaker centered on the blending of fact and fiction.
-One great example of that is her critically acclaimed Cleo From 5 to 7 (1962).
+One great example is her critically acclaimed Cleo From 5 to 7.

 Varda's aesthetic was heavily inspired by Neorealism, and she herself would have a pioneering influence on the French New Wave.